 Perhaps you’re a seasoned pro who started this Hero’s Journey some time ago?

-We’ve been doing this for over three years now, but we still clearly remember those first few times out in our van ‘Cree’.
-Entering the ‘unknown world’ of vanlife definitely felt like leaving our comfort zones.
+We’ve been doing this for over four years now, but we still clearly remember those first few times out in our van ‘Cree’.
+Entering the ‘unknown world’ of van life definitely felt like leaving our comfort zones.

 Leaving the known world means you’re stepping into uncertainty; you’re entering a deep learning curve.